 Sweet and sour sauce is a bright red, multi-purpose condiment used to spice up fried pork, chicken, and fish dishes.
 Some people even use the words ‘happy’ to describe its tangy, sweet and savory taste.
 The bright color and flavorsome smell create a nostalgic or even fun appeal that reminds most Filipinos of celebrations, get-togethers, home cooking, and childhood dinners.

 The most common Filipino dish that uses this sauce is Escabeche, a popular type of fish dish.
 Sweet and sour sauce is generally added to vegetables when cooking and poured over the fried Tilapia or Lapu-Lapu.
 It is then left to soak into the dish and served while the flesh is still crunchy.

 This iconic silky, thick Chinese condiment is commonly made out of ketchup, sugar, soy sauce, white vinegar, pineapple juice, and thickener usually in a form of diluted cornstarch or flour.
 Some people add a dash of chili, sili, siracha, or red pepper flakes while cooking to give it a spicy kick.
 Others even add a teaspoon of Worcestershire or oyster sauce to give the recipe an umami flavor.

 This homemade recipe is a healthier option than store-bought or fast food sauce products.
-It not only tastes “cleaner” but it’s more balanced in ingredients and flavor.
-Much of this improvement in taste is due to the adding of natural sugar, and the avoidance of preservatives or coloring.
+It not only tastes “cleaner” but it's more balanced in ingredients and flavor.
+Much of this improvement in taste is due to the addition of natural sugar, and the avoidance of preservatives or coloring.
 The vinegar in the sauce not only helps in the tangy taste but also with the preservation of the sauce.
 The sauce lasts for a week at room temperature and months in the fridge if kept in an airtight container.